 25. Nicole S, Chaouch A, Torbergsen T, et al. Agrin mutations lead to a congenital myasthenic syndrome with distal muscle weakness and atrophy.
 Brain.
 2014;137:2429-2443.

-26. Ohkawara B, Cabrera-Serrano M, Nakat T, et al. LRP4 third β-propeller domain mutations cause novel congenital myasthenic syndrome by compromising agrin-mediated MuSK signalling in a position-specific manner.
+26. Ohkawara B, Cabrera-Serrano M, Nakat T, et al. LRP4 third β-propeller domain mutations cause novel congenital myasthenic syndrome by compromising agrin-mediated MuSK signaling in a position-specific manner.
 Hum Mol Genet.
 2014;23:1856-1868.

 27. Selcen D, Ohkawara B, Shen, X.-M.,McEvoy, K., Ohno, K. Engel, A.G.
 Impaired development and maintenance of the neuromuscular junction in LRP4 myasthenia.
 JAMA Neurology.
 2015;72.